 A contemporary and colleague of T.E.
-Lawrence (a.k.a.
-Lawrence of Arabia), Gertrude Bell was a writer and archaeologist who traveled all around the Middle East, Asia, and Europe.
-Her books gave the people of Great Britain a clear concept of the empire's outer territories and are still studied today.
+Lawrence (a.k.a. the inspiration for Lawrence of Arabia), Gertrude Bell was a writer and archaeologist who traveled all around the Middle East, Asia, and Europe.
+Her books gave the people of Great Britain a clear concept of the empire’s outer territories and are still studied today.

 An Oxford graduate who was fluent in Persian and Arabic, she met Lawrence while working in the Arab Bureau in Cairo during World War I. She’s best known for her contribution to the Conference in Cairo in 1921, where the beginnings of Iraq as a nation were forged.
 She’d later pioneer the school of thought that relics and antiquities should be preserved in their home nations.
 The National Museum of Iraq was born from her efforts.

-Inspired by Jules Verne's novel Around the World in 80 Days, Bly set out to beat the fictional globetrotting record.
+Inspired by Jules Verne’s novel Around the World in 80 Days, Bly set out to beat the fictional globetrotting record.
 Traveling in ships, trains, and rickshaws, on horseback and on mules, Bly made her way from England to France, Singapore to Japan, and California back to the East Coast.
 And she did all this in 72 days.
-Well, 72 days, 6 hours, 11 minutes and 14 seconds to be precise.
-Naturally, Bly's bold endeavor made for a series of thrilling news stories, as well as a memoir—Around the World in Seventy-Two Days.
+Well, 72 days, six hours, 11 minutes and 14 seconds to be precise.
+Naturally, Bly’s bold endeavor made for a series of thrilling news stories, as well as a memoir—Around the World in Seventy-Two Days.

 4. Fanny Bullock Workman